coreui/coreui/site/content/docs/4.0/layout/breakpoints.md

 ## Available breakpoints

-Bootstrap includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
+CoreUI for Bootstrap includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
 These breakpoints can be customized if you're using our source Sass files.

 <table class="table">
   <thead>